 Obokese University of Excellence places African-centeredness back into education.
 We believe this is the best way to educate and create Africa’s future entrepreneurs and servant leaders.
-This university was created by chiefs and brings together a Pan-African groups of scholars from Africa, the U.S., and the Caribbeans to teach the next generation of students.
+This university was created by chiefs and brings together a Pan-African group of scholars from Africa, the U.S., and the Caribbeans to teach the next generation of students.
 Obokese University of Excellence fully embraces Sankofa where we move into the future, while honoring and learning from the past.

 On Wednesday March 6, 1957, under the leadership of H.E.
 Kwame Nkrumah, Ghana secured its ‘independence’ from Great Britain after 110 years of British rule.
 It goes without saying that this pioneering achievement ignited the liberation of other Africans from the ‘chains’ of colonialism.
 Perhaps due to exhaustion from the hard and protracted struggle for liberation, the euphoria of victory speeches, drumming, dancing and parades, or, other exigencies at the time, there seems to have been little, if any, serious study, analysis and evaluation of the efficacy of retaining the ‘British’ socio-political foundation and economic infrastructure that was being inherited.